glp-92/Java-SpringBoot-Backend/_doc_/AWSDeploy.md

     docker-compose push
     ```
     Ensure they are uploaded by visit: https://hub.docker.com/repositories/username
-3. On AWS, create a `Security Group` to determine which ports will be opened and how all computers must interact between them:
+3. On AWS, create a `Security Group` to determine which ports will be opened and how all computers will interact:
     - EC2 Control Panel => Network & Security => Security Groups => Create Security Group
         - Name: Spring Microservices
         - Input Rules:
             - TCP, port 9000 (API Gateway), origin anywhere (0.0.0.0/0) (or whitelisted ip for use in production)
             - TCP, port 8761 (Eureka, not for production), origin anywhere (0.0.0.0/0) (or enterprise IP to monitor microservices state)
             - SSH, port 22, origin own IP or enterprise so no-one outside can access the group instances.
-3. Create an EC2 instance on AWS (needed user account, or academy)
+3. Create an EC2 instance on AWS (user account or academy needed)
     - Launch EC2 instance.
         - Name: SpringBoot Microservices.
         - Amazon Linux (free tier).
         - T2 Micro instance (1GB Ram, 1 Core, free tier, might be slow)
         - Key pair: vockey.
         - Storage: 20GB.
-4. Connect to the EC2 instance by ssh or by using browser AWS pannel.
+4. Connect to the EC2 instance by using ssh or browser AWS pannel.
 5. Update and install `docker` and `docker-compose`:
     ```
     sudo yum update -y